spring-media/terraform-provider-awsmt/docs/resources/awsmt_source_location.md

 ## Import

-Source Locations can be imported using their name as identifier.
+Source Locations can be imported using either their name or their ARN as identifier.
 For example:

 ```
   $ terraform import awsmt_source_location.example example-source-location